 It’s the free Union Street Festival and, as the name implies, it takes place on Union Street.
 The street in the Marina District is blocked off to traffic and has live music, food, vendors and a pair of beer gardens.
-It would actually be better if there were no beer gardens and people were allowed to buy beer (or wine) and walk with it through the event.
+This year there is also wine, cocktails and seltzers.

 After all, should you not have a been in your hand during the beer relays, an event in which Marina District waitresses run down one of San Francisco’s big hills with beers on a tray, the winner being the one that spills the least amount of the desirable liquid?